Paul H. Robinson

 Colin S. Diver Professor of Law

 Paul Robinson is one of the world’s leading criminal law scholars.
-A prolific writer and lecturer, Robinson has published articles in virtually all of the top law reviews, lectured in 85 cities in 34 states and 24 countries, and had his writings appear in 13 languages.
+A prolific writer and lecturer, Robinson has published articles in virtually all of the top law reviews, lectured in more than 100 cities in 33 states and 27 countries, and had his writings appear in 13 languages.

 - Criminal Law